brightspot/react-examples/ssg-with-webhooks/README.md

 The following is a suggestion for learning more about Static Site Generation and Webhooks with Brightspot:

 1. Consider a case where the app needs to serve 3xx status codes on redirect URLs.
 Try updating the `getStaticProps` function to check if the path is a permalink and return a `Redirect` object if so.

-2. This example sends webhooks to the Next.js app even when a published **Blog Post** belongs to a different site.
-Add a `Site` configuration field to the `BlogPostTopic` and override the `shouldDeliver()` method to return `false` when the URL paths belong to a different site.

 ## Troubleshooting